wrighang/project_01_team_11/README.md

 - Libraries Used: Matplotlib and Seaborn for all visualizations.
 - Formatting: Consistent labels, color coding, and thoughtful legend placement improved clarity.

-# Conclusions & Findings
+# 7. `Findings & Conclusion`
 ## Summary
-Our analysis yielded several key findings regarding the impact of device type on productivity loss and how it relates to behavioral factors in social media usage.
+The analysis yielded several key findings regarding the impact of device type on productivity loss and its relationship to behavioral factors in social media usage.

 ## Support for Initial Hypotheses:
-- Device Impact Hypothesis: Our findings support the hypothesis that device type impacts productivity loss, with smartphones having a more significant negative effect.
+- Device Impact Hypothesis: The findings support the hypothesis that device type impacts productivity loss, with smartphones having a more significant negative effect.

 - Behavioral Factors: The results indicate that while time spent does not drastically change productivity loss, other factors like profession and location do play a role.